yt-dlp/yt-dlp/README.md

                                      COUNT views
     --match-filter FILTER            Generic video filter.
-Any field (see "OUTPUT TEMPLATE") can be compared with a number or a quoted string using the operators defined in "Filtering formats".
+Any field (see "OUTPUT TEMPLATE") can be compared with a number or a string using the operators defined in "Filtering formats".
+You can
-                                     You can also simply specify a field to match if the field is present and "!field" to check if the field is not present.
+                                     also simply specify a field to match if the field is present and "!field" to check if the field is not present.
+In addition, Python style regular expression matching
-                                     Multiple filters can be checked using "&".
+                                     can be done using "~=", and multiple filters can be checked with "&".
+Use a "\" to escape "&" or quotes if needed.
+Eg:
+                                     --match-filter "!is_live & like_count>?100
+                                     & description~=\'(?i)\bcats \& dogs\b\'"
-                                     For example, to only match videos that are not live, has a like count more than 100, a dislike count less than 50 (or the dislike field is not available), and also has a description that contains "python", use
+                                     matches only videos that are not live, has a like count more than 100 (or the like field is not available), and also has a description that contains the phrase "cats
-                                     --match-filter "!is_live & like_count>100 &
-                                     dislike_count<?50 & description*='python'"
+                                     & dogs" (ignoring case)
     --no-match-filter                Do not use generic video filter (default) --no-playlist                    Download only the video, if the URL refers to a video and a playlist